Maximal transitivity of the cactus group on standard Young tableaux: Introduction

 \subsection{Acknowledgements}

 Both authors thank the program MIT PRIMES, under which this project was started.
-Especially, we thank Tanya Khovanova, for many valuable comments on the early versions of the paper.
-We thank Joel Kamnitzer for suggetions and for providing us with some computational data, and Alexander Postnikov for suggestions and references.
-We thank Thomas R\"ud for feedback on an early draft of the paper.
+Especially, we thank Tanya Khovanova and Thomas R\"ud for feedback on an early draft of the paper.
+We thank Yakob Kahane for suggesting the idea and the key reference for Proposition~\ref{pr:|syt|=even}.
+We are grateful to Joel Kamnitzer for suggetions and for providing us with some computational data, and to Alexander Postnikov for suggestions and references.
+We thank Son Nguyen, Pavlo Pylyavskyy and Frank Sottile for their valuable comments on the first arXiv version of the paper.
 L.R. thanks the Courtois Foundation for financial support.